in-the-keyhole/khs-employee-service/README.md

 Service Registry Configuration
 -------------------------------
-By default, service registers with Keyhole Cloud registry, to register with a local registry add this VM argument when you run the application
+By default, service registers with a `localhost` Cloud registry, to utilize an environment specific (DEV,TEST,PROD) registry.
+Add this VM argument when you run the application to use an environment specific property file.
+This variable value will be suffixed to the Eureka property file in this fashion `eureka-client-dev.properties`.

      -Deureka.environment=DEV